annieliug/Bike-Share-Demand/README.md

 Questions considered:
 * What are the business's pain points related to this project?

 CTS have limited knowledge of bike rental demand in the city.
-We assessed various attributes in particular season, weathersit and temp/atemp to aid us in solving this.
+We assessed various attributes in particular season, weathersit and temp/atemp to aid us in solving which variables significantly impact bike rental demand.

 * How did you pick the data analysis question(s) that you did?